emergingravi/Face_Recognization_model/README.md

-## Face_Recognization_model
+## Face_Recognition_model
-## run the in your Jupyter Notebook or Google Colaboratory
+## Run the file in your Jupyter Notebook or Google Colaboratory
-##install the following library to sucessfully run your code
+## install the following library to sucessfully run your code

 ### for numerical operation
 ```bash